When to stop swaddling baby: Transition out of swaddle

 Now, move to naps.
 You can start with the first nap of the day to get them used to the new way of sleeping and then move on to the other naps, or if your baby has done well up to this point, transition them to being swaddle free straight away.

-Note: If you’re taking a gradual approach and your baby starts showing signs of rolling during the process then we need to remove the swaddle completely.
+If you’re taking a gradual approach and your baby starts showing signs of rolling during the process then we need to remove the swaddle completely.
 This doesn’t mean your baby will get upset straight away and some babies transition really well.
-You may experience a bit of temporary disruption to your baby’s sleep as they get used to having their arms loose.
+You may experience a bit of temporary disruption to your baby’s sleep as they get used to having their arms lose.
 However, their hands are now free to suck on, and new soothing strategies may emerge.

 Signs to transition your baby out of the swaddle